N4D MESH CONTROLLER

 http://%s:%d/api/upload/pluginGrafana unauthenticated plugin upload (older builds)

-AI / ML Platforms
+AI / ML Infrastructure

 URL TemplateService / Technique